minsuk-jang/GallerySelector/README.md

 ```

-### State
+### GalleryState
-Using State, you can get selected contents and set their values.
+GalleryState sets the required configurations for `GalleryScreen` and provides the total selected contents state.
+Since the State type is used for the total selected contents, you can always get the most latest value.

 ``` kotlin
 @Stable